HicaroD/JavaGym/README.md

-# DsA in Java
+# ALLinJAVA

-Data structures, algorithms, coding problems solutions and more.
+Data structures, algorithms, coding problems solutions, design patterns, refactoring techniques and more in Java.

 ## License
 This project is licensed under the MIT license.
 See [LICENSE](./LICENSE).